Doing business sustainably

 Beyond Flanders too

 Flanders is the region in which we work on a daily basis.
 But we also care about water quality outside of Flanders.
-Our subsidiary Aquaplus shares knowledge and experience gained in methodology and infrastructure in international project development involving drains, discharge of water or sustainable redevelopment of public spaces.

-We also support projects of NGOs and not-for-profit organisations designed to improve water quality and access to drinking water and hygienic sanitation in developing countries.
+On the other hand, we support projects of NGOs and not-for-profit organisations designed to improve water quality and access to drinking water and hygienic sanitation in developing countries.
 We consider the expertise which our employees contribute on a voluntary basis to help the project succeed to be just as important as the financial support we provide.
 In this way, we also help to make the projects more sustainable.

-Protos is a professional NGO committed to fair, sustainable and participatory water management and consumption.
+Join for water (Protos) is a professional NGO committed to fair, sustainable and participatory water management and consumption.
 We have already worked together for many years.
 The latest projects in which we have taken part focus on developing and improving the sanitation chain for latrines in Madagascar and Mali.
 We advised on aspects including the choice of system, while two employees guided the local managers in Madagascar in dealing with sludge.

 Entrepreneurs for Entrepreneurs